aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 The existential quantifier declares the existence of at least an individual with specified properties; for instance `∃X.(cat(X) and red(X))` may mean that there is at least an X such that it is a red cat.

-The universal quantifier declares a global property of all individuals that satisfy a given description; for instance `∀X.(mortal(X) <- man(X))`, where `<-` is an implication, may express the idea that every man is mortal, "X is man implies X is mortal".
+The universal quantifier declares a global property of all individuals that satisfy a given description; for instance `∀X.(mortal(X) <- man(X))`, where `<-` is an implication arrow, may express the idea that every man is mortal, "X is man implies X is mortal".